npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2015-11-04-flask-tutorial-on-aws.markdown

 Without further ado, here's a quick text submission form I set up from the tutorial and Flask template app.
 It simply writes the input to a **MySQL** database on Amazon **RDS**.

 **Enter some text to submit to the DB.** Keep it clean.
-I'm prety sure I can check the IP of the submitter.
+I'm pretty sure I can check the IP of the submitter.

 [![flask-beanstalk-img](https://raw.githubusercontent.com/nygeog/nygeog.github.com/master/_posts/img/flask-elastic-beanstalk.png)](http://nygeog-flask-aws-tutorial.elasticbeanstalk.com/)